Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/Basic Rules and Legal/prestige-classes.md

 A thaumaturgist can have only one such ally at a time, but he may bargain for tasks from other planar allies normally.

+### Augment Summoning
-**Augment Summoning:** At 2nd level, a thaumaturgist gains the Augment Summoning feat.
+At 2nd level, a thaumaturgist gains the Augment Summoning feat.

+### Extended Summoning
-**Extended Summoning:** At 3rd level and higher, all spells from the summoning subschool that the thaumaturgist casts have their durations doubled, as if the Extend Spell feat had been applied to them.
+At 3rd level and higher, all spells from the summoning subschool that the thaumaturgist casts have their durations doubled, as if the Extend Spell feat had been applied to them.
 The levels of the summoning spells don't change, however.
 This ability stacks with the effect of the Extend Spell feat, which does change the spell's level.

+### Contingent Conjuration
-**Contingent Conjuration:** A 4th-level thaumaturgist can prepare a summoning or calling spell ahead of time to be triggered by some other event.
+A 4th-level thaumaturgist can prepare a summoning or calling spell ahead of time to be triggered by some other event.
 This functions as described for the *contingency* spell, including having the thaumaturgist cast the summoning or calling spell